gusta01010/SillyTranslator/README.md

 ## Key Features

 *   **Basic Interface:** You have an easy way of setting up the tools mentioned above, having a simple terminal interface.
-*   **Automatic:** The tool translates presets and .png character cards automatically without having to replace manually descriptions, system messages, prefills and many more resources.
+*   **Automatic:** The tool translates presets and .png character cards automatically and saves them for you.

 * **Supported languages:**
   * 🇷🇺 Russian